richardregeer/docker-google-drive-sync/README.md

 - defaultSource: Default '/' (optional).
 The default folder within google drive to sync.
 - defaultSyncOptions: Default none (optional).
 Add additional rclone arguments, for more info about rclone configuration see the [rclone](https://rclone.org/drive/) documentation.
 - syncInterval: Default 60000.
 The amount of time in mili seconds between syncs.
+- runOnce: Default false.
+When set to true the sync will run only one time and then exit.
 - remotes: At least one is required.
 Contains the configuration of the remotes in a collection.
   - name: The configuration name of remote, must be the same as in rclone.conf.
   - source: Default '/' (optional).
 The default folder within google drive to sync.